By Steven Meier

 What are the Advantages of Joint Preservation over Joint Replacement?

 The advantages of joint preservation are reductions in pain and inflammation, increased mobility, return to function, a more natural range of motion and strength capabilities, and the delay or prevention of the need for full replacement/destruction of normal body anatomy.

 Contact a Los Angeles Orthopedic Surgeon

 Steven W. Meier, MD, is a board-certified surgeon with experience in multiple therapeutic techniques, including exercise programs, rehabilitation, and minimally invasive orthopedic services and sports medicine, including surgery.
 He is also a world-renown expert in joint preservation and joint preservation surgery.
 If you are suffering from joint degeneration, it is important to get the right treatment.
-Don’t hesitate to contact the orthopedic experts at the LA Joint Preservation Center today.
-You can reach us at 310.736.2793.
+Don’t hesitate to contact the orthopedic experts at Meier Orthopedic Sports Medicine today.

 Next, please read about Regenerative Medicine.